 The service is so ubiquitous that most TV remotes and streaming devices have a built-in Netflix button, although this addition isn’t as popular with everyday users as you might think.

 Online, many users bemoan the ever-increasing prices of Netflix’s subscriptions, but it hasn’t stopped millions of new subscribers around the world from joining the service every month.
-Netflix also has a fairly generous family sharing program, although you have pay for the more expensive plans to unlock more simultaneous streams.
+Netflix also has a fairly generous family sharing program, although you have to pay for the more expensive plans to unlock more simultaneous streams.

 Where is Netflix available?